Neuroscience (NSC) – Professional Master's

 - Wolfdieter Springer, Ph.D., Associate Program Director, Mayo Clinic in Florida

-- John Fryer, Ph.D., Associate Program Director, Mayo Clinic in Arizona
+- TBD, Associate Program Director, Mayo Clinic in Arizona

-The Employee Master’s Degree track in Neuroscience is only open to permanent employees of Mayo Clinic.
+The Professional Master’s Degree track in Neuroscience is only open to permanent employees of Mayo Clinic.
 Admission to the program requires an interview with the program director.

 Application

-Candidates must complete an Employee Master’s Degree Application form.
+Candidates must complete an Professional Master’s Degree Application form.
 This form is available on the MCGSBS Master’s Programs intranet site.
-Supporting documents include transcripts from previous colleges and three letters of recommendation - one preferred from your direct supervisor/manager.
+Supporting documents include a program fee agreement form, transcripts from previous colleges and two letters of recommendation - one preferred from your direct supervisor/manager.

 Eligibility